Formal extension of noncommutative tensor-triangular support varieties: Faithfulness of extended realizing tensorial support

 We give examples below where, even though $\sigma$ is faithful, the extended support $\widetilde{\sigma}$ will fail to be faithful.
 Our goal this section will be to describe precisely when $\widetilde{\sigma}$ is faithful.
 In order to do that, we will introduce a convenient format for expressing the data of the underlying topological spaces of our supports.

 \bnota{spec-poset} Let $X$ be a topological space.
-We will use the convention that the specialization poset of $X$ will be defined by $x \leq y$ if and only if $x \in \overline{\{y\}}$, for all $x$ and $y$ in $X$.
-We write the directed graph of the specialization poset by drawing an edge $x \to y$ if and only if $y\in\overline{\{x\}}$ and there does not exist another point $z\in X$ such that $\overline{\{x\}}\supsetneq \overline{\{z\}}\supsetneq \overline{\{y\}}$ (i.e., $y$ is a specialization of $x$ in the minimal sense). \enota
+We will use the convention that the specialization poset of $X$ will be defined by $x \leq y$ if and only if $x \in \mc{V}(y)=\overline{\{y\}}$, for all $x$ and $y$ in $X$.
+We write the directed graph of the specialization poset by drawing an edge $x \to y$ if and only if $y\in\mc{V}(x)$ and there does not exist another point $z\in X$ such that $\mc{V}(x)\supsetneq \mc{V}(z)\supsetneq \mc{V}(y)$ (i.e., $y$ is a specialization of $x$ in the minimal sense). \enota

 \bre{every-spec-poset} Recall that a space is called {\it{spectral}} if it is isomorphic to the spectrum of a commutative ring.
-Noetherian spectral spaces are completely characterized by their specialization posets: two Noetherian spectral spaces are homeomorphic if and only if their specialization posets are isomorphic \cite[Proposition~1.26]{tedd2017ring}.
+Noetherian spectral spaces are completely characterized by their specialization posets: two Noetherian spectral spaces are homeomorphic if and only if their specialization posets are isomorphic \cite[Proposition~1.26]{tedd2017ring} (although if we no longer require Noetherianity, a specialization poset can be given distinct topologies which still give it the structure of a spectral space).
 Every finite poset arises as the specialization poset of a finite spectral space (see \cite[\S3]{tedd2017ring}, which also surveys several methods to construct said rings).
 For any ring $R$ with Noetherian spectrum, we have a homeomorphism $\Spec R\cong \Spc\bK^c$ where $\bK=\der(R)$ and $\bK^c=\dperf(R)$ \cite{Thomason1997} where $\der(R)$ is the derived category of $R$-modules and $\dperf(R)$ is the perfect derived category of $R$-modules.
 Therefore any finite poset is the specialization poset of the Balmer spectrum of some small monoidal triangulated category, which we use to construct examples below. \ere

 We begin by giving an example of a tensorial realizing support whose extension is not faithful.
 Note that in the directed graphs of the specialization posets of $X$ and $\Spc \bK^c$, closed points are always the end nodes and every connected component of the specialization poset contains at least one closed point.